- About Us

 The immune system is continually responding to endogenous and exogenous stimuli.
 Whether from the foods we eat, our sleep and exercise habits, stress, relationships, or the air we breathe, the body is always looking for ways to maintain homeostasis.
-A 2018 review showed that 83 research studies concluded that a diet rich in fruits and vegetables actually helps improve immune function.
-Conversely, a diet rich in processed foods and man-made sugars can suppress the immune system.
+A 2018 review showed that 83 research studies concluded that a diet rich in fruits and vegetables helps improve immune function.
+Conversely, a diet rich in processed foods and artificial sugars can suppress the immune system.
 However, it’s not always that simple.

 Ruslan Medzhitov, professor of immunobiology at Yale University, challenged the ancient wisdom of starving a fever and feeding a cold.
 He explains that both viruses and bacteria can cause a fever.
 Medzhitov’s research has brought him to the following conclusion:

 “Starve a bacterial infection and stuff a viral infection.”

 He explains that we are not feeding or starving the bacteria or viruses but rather modulating the inflammation resulting from the infection.
 Depending on the source of inflammation, fasting has different consequences.

 Diet Can Shift the Microbiome in 24 Hours